 Using your small sharp scissors, cut a slit into the ball.
 I cut an "x" shaped slit, but you can also just make a straight one.

 The goal is to get the styrofoam ball out.
-Pop the ball out and you should still have a pretty well formed ball there.
-Add some catnip (optional) and stuffing to fill the ball back up.
+Pop the ball out and you should still have a pretty well formed shape.
+Add some catnip (optional) and some stuffing to fill the ball back up.
 By the way, it might be easier to use a funnel to add the catnip.
-As you can see in the video, I didn't use one and it went all over the place!
+As you can see in the video, I didn’t use one and it went all over the place!

 Now we need to stitch it closed.
 Using a needle and thread, close up the slits in the ball.
 I used a simple whip stitch to do this.